CASP Once-A-Week Learning Communities (OLCs)

 About OLC Seminars

-CASP OLCs take place Weeks 1–10 in the Winter Quarter, and Weeks 1-8 in the Spring Quarter.
+CASP OLCs take place Weeks 2–10 in the Fall Quarter, Weeks 2-9 in the Winter Quarter, and Weeks 2-9 in the Spring Quarter.

 As a reminder, OLCs are only required and open to CASP students in their first year at UC San Diego.